Sex Offender Disclosure

 Washington state law Prohibits the Public Disclosure of Level II Registered Sex Offenders except under specific criteria.
 Level II notifications including relevant, necessary and accurate information may be disclosed to public and private schools, child day care centers, family day care providers, businesses and organizations that serve primarily children, women or vulnerable adults, and neighbors and community groups near the residence where the offender resides, expects to reside, or is regularly found.
 Level II offenders MAY NOT be the subject of general public notification.

 Level 3 offenders are the greatest risk to the community.
 Most are predatory, have other violent crime convictions, refused treatment and are known substance abusers.
 Community notification is the most extensive.

 Washington state law permits notifications about Level III offenders that include relevant, accurate and necessary information.
 This information MAY BE disclosed to the public at large.

-More information on the Seattle Community College District Policy and Procedures
+More information on the Seattle Colleges District Policy and Procedures

 Seattle Central has also developed the specific procedures that assist in notifying our campus community of sex offenders on campus.
 According to these procedures, the Vice President of Student Development;